France hosts conference to help hobbled Lebanon economy

 - A Japanese woman tries to save man's life in sumo ring, is ordered out as 'unclean' WATCH

+France’s foreign minister, Jean-Yves Le Drian, told the conference the private sector “must play its role in this transformation.”

+The conference is attended by 41 countries, numerous international organizations and private sector representatives.

-The meeting is not a classic donors’ conference but is meant to seek an investment plan around infrastructure, water and energy, delineate structural reforms, and mobilize the private sector.
-It’s to adopt a follow-up mechanism to accompany investment.
+While the meeting is not a classic donors’ conference, it is meant to seek an investment plan around infrastructure, water and energy, delineate structural reforms, and mobilize the private sector, French officials have said.
+It is also expected to adopt a follow-up mechanism to accompany investment.

+Hariri, pointing out the impact of the civil war in Syria, which began in March 2011, said for instance that growth dived from 8 percent to barely 1 percent.

+Syria’s conflict has, among other things, hindered land exports to Jordan, Iraq and oil-rich Gulf Arab countries.
+Lebanon is home to 1.2 million refugees — accounting for nearly a quarter of the country’s population.